duttk/Faker/readme.md

 Faker requires PHP >= 5.3.3.

+This repo removes the person `Callie` so that factory muffin does not interpret the string as a callable.
+Factory Muffin 2.* looks for the substring `call` to determine if it is a generator string: https://github.com/thephpleague/factory-muffin/tree/2.1#generators.

 **Faker is archived**.
 Read the reasons behind this decision here: [https://marmelab.com/blog/2020/10/21/sunsetting-faker.html](https://marmelab.com/blog/2020/10/21/sunsetting-faker.html)

 # Table of Contents